Lee Chang-dong: Early life

-Lee Chang-dong was born in Daegu, Korea.
+Lee Chang-dong was born in Daegu, South Korea.
 He graduated in 1981 with a degree in Korean Literature from Kyungpook National University in Daegu, where he spent much of his time in the theater, writing and directing plays.
 He went on to teach high school Korean and established himself as a novelist with his first novel Chonri in 1983.

 Career

 Lee had no formal training in filmmaking.
 He was approached by Park Kwang-su to write the screenplay for To the Starry Island.
-Lee negotiated for an assistant director (AD) position as part of the deal and was promoted to first AD on the first day of the shoot when the original first AD failed to show up.
+Lee negotiated an assistant director (AD) position as part of the deal and was promoted to first AD on the first day of the shoot when the original first AD failed to show up.
 The film was released in 1993.
-He went on to write A Single Spark in 1995, which won Best Film at the 1995 Blue Dragon Film Awards.
+He later wrote A Single Spark in 1995, which won Best Film at the 1995 Blue Dragon Film Awards.

-After being encouraged by his contemporaries to finally step behind the director's chair, Lee made Green Fish, a "critique of Korean society told through the eyes of a young man who becomes enmeshed in the criminal underworld", in 1997.
-Green Fish won Best Film at Blue Dragon Film Awards, Dragons and Tigers Award at the Vancouver International Film Festival, and had NETPAC Award's Special Mention at Rotterdam International Film Festival.
+After his contemporaries encouraged him to finally step behind the director's chair, Lee made Green Fish, a "critique of Korean society told through the eyes of a young man who becomes enmeshed in the criminal underworld", in 1997.
+Green Fish won Best Film at Blue Dragon Film Awards, Dragons and Tigers Award at the Vancouver International Film Festival and NETPAC Award's Special Mention at the Rotterdam International Film Festival.

-In 2000, Lee made Peppermint Candy, a story following a single man in reverse chronology through 20 years of South Korean history—from 1980's student uprising, to the film's 2000 release.
-Peppermint Candy won Special Jury Prize at Bratislava International Film Festival, and got three awards at Karlovy Vary International Film Festival including Don Quijote Award, Special Jury Prize and NETPAC Award.
-The film also won Best Film at Grand Bell Awards.
+In 2000, Lee made Peppermint Candy, chronicling a single man in reverse chronology through 20 years of South Korean history—from the student demonstrations of the 1980s to the film's 2000 release.
+The movie won the Special Jury Prize at Bratislava International Film Festival and three awards at the Karlovy Vary International Film Festival including the Don Quixote Award, Special Jury Prize and NETPAC Award.
+The film also won Best Film at the Grand Bell Awards of Korea.

-Lee released Oasis in 2002, a story involving a mentally ill man and a woman with cerebral palsy, winning the Silver Lion for Best Director at the 2003 Venice Film Festival.
-Oasis was selected as Korean entry for the Best Foreign Language Film at the 75th Academy Awards.
-The film was awarded Chief Dan George Humanitarian Award at 2003 Vancouver International Film Festival.
-It also won 2003 Venice International Film Festival's Special Director's Award, FIPRESCI Prize, and SIGNIS Award.
-Lee won Baeksang Arts Awards for Best Director.
+In 2002, Lee released Oasis about a mentally ill man and a woman with cerebral palsy, winning the Silver Lion for Best Director at the 2003 Venice Film Festival.
+Oasis was the Korean entry for Best Foreign Language Film at the 75th Academy Awards.
+In 2003, it got the Chief Dan George Humanitarian Award at the Vancouver International Film Festival and the Venice International Film Festival's Special Director's Award, FIPRESCI Prize and SIGNIS Award.
+Lee won the Baeksang Arts Award for Best Director.
 Oasis was nominated at the 2005 Independent Spirit Awards for Best Foreign Film.

-From 2003 to 2004, Lee served as the minister of Culture and Tourism in the South Korean Government.
-On the political appointment, Lee said:
+From 2003-04, Lee was his country's minister of culture and tourism.
+On the political appointment, he said:

-In October 2006, Lee was awarded with the Chevalier (Knight) order of the Legion d'Honneur (Legion of Honor) by the French government for "his contribution to maintaining the screen quota to promote cultural diversity as a cultural minister."
-It was delivered to the French embassy in South Korea by the French Minister of Culture, Renaud Donnedieu de Vabres during an official visit.
+In October 2006, Lee was awarded the Chevalier (Knight) order of the Legion d'Honneur (Legion of Honor) by the French government for "his contribution to maintaining the screen quota to promote cultural diversity as a cultural minister."
+It was delivered to the French Embassy in Seoul by French Minister of Culture Renaud Donnedieu de Vabres during an official visit.